-The monitor notes that any chronic, ongoing number of staff vacancies at Tutwiler presents a serious concern for leadership, staff, and inmates, and could possibly impact the safety and security of the facility.
+The monitor notes that any chronic, ongoing number of staff vacancies at Tutwiler presents a serious concern for leadership, staff, and inmates, and could possibly impact the safety and security, and operations of the facility.

 In the first court report, the initial settlement agreement monitor noted a vacancy rate of almost fifty percent of authorized, funded positions.
-As of June 30, 2020, the combined rate of correctional officer and BCO vacancies was thirty-six percent.
-As of December 31, 2020, the combined vacancy rate of senior correctional officers, correctional officers, and BCOs was nearly thirty-four percent.
-As of June 30, 2021, the ADOC's recorded combined vacancy rate of senior correctional officers, correctional officers, BCOs and CCOs is nearly twenty-two percent.
-When CCOs are excluded from this calculation, the combined vacancy rate is twenty-seven percent.
-These data indicate recently improved staff recruitment and retention efforts.
-This is especially noteworthy in the midst of a pandemic.
+As of June 30, 2020, the combined rate of Correctional Officer and BCO vacancies was thirty-six percent.
+As of December 31, 2020, the combined vacancy rate of Senior Correctional Officers, Correctional Officers, and BCOs was nearly thirty-four percent.
+As of June 30, 2021, the ADOC's recorded combined vacancy rate of Senior Correctional Officers, Correctional Officers, BCOs and CCOs was nearly twenty-two percent.
+In comparison, on December 31, 2021, the combined vacancy rate of these positions was thirty-one percent.
+When CCOs are excluded from this calculation, the combined vacancy rate increases.

 The monitor has expressed concerns about the vacancy rates in other job titles.
 Vacancies, especially in the ranks of supervisors are critical, especially when supervisors are asked to work line posts.
 Supervisors play an important role in training staff, ensuring consistency of practice between officers, and holding staff accountable.
-As of June 30, 2021, only thirteen of twenty-one allotted correctional sergeant positions were filled, resulting in a vacancy rate of thirty-eight percent.
-At the end of June 2021, nine of the ten authorized correctional lieutenant positions were filled.
-This represents excellent progress filling supervisory positions.
+As of June 30, 2021, only thirteen of twenty-one allotted Correctional Sergeant positions were filled, resulting in a vacancy rate of thirty-eight percent.
+That vacancy rate has since increased to fifty-two percent.
+As of December 31, 2021, only ten of the twenty authorized Correctional Sergeant positions were filled.